Bolesław V the Chaste: Birth and nickname

 Bolesław V was born on 21 June 1226 at Stary Korczyn, as the third child and only son of Leszek I the White by his wife Grzymisława, a Rurikid princess of disputed parentage.

 Named after his great-grandfather Bolesław Wrymouth, the numeral V was assigned to him in the Poczet królów Polskich.
 His nickname of "Chaste" (Latin: Pudicus), appeared relatively early and was already mentioned in the Rocznik franciszkański krakowski.
 It was given to him by his subjects because of the vows of chastity that Bolesław V and his wife Kinga of Hungary had jointly taken; for this reason, their marriage was never consummated.

 Youth

 Father's death

 On 24 November 1227, during the Congress of Gąsawa, Bolesław V's father, Leszek the White, was killed.
-Like his own father and paternal grandfather before him, he was orphaned at young age.
-After Duke Leszek's death many people claimed the custody of his only son.
+Like his own father and paternal grandfather before him, he was orphaned at a young age.
+After Duke Leszek's death, many people claimed the custody of his only son.
 The nobility of Kraków wanted the regency to be exercised by Dowager Duchess Grzymisława, jointly with the local voivode and bishop; however, this was contrary to the treaty of mutual inheritance signed in 1217 by Leszek and Władysław III Spindleshanks, under which it was agreed that in the event of the death of one of them, the other would take the government of his domains and custody of his minor children.